 Hasan Uddin DMSF Young Person & Sports Leader

 Finally we can focus on real progression and not keep chasing the Olympic QF time.
-Now it’s time to improve the sessions and prepare to reach the Olympic Final.
+Now it’s time to improve the sessions and prepare for the Olympic Final.

 DMSF reponds to Commission on Race and Ethnic Disparities report